A detailed overview of this prestigious trichology course

 Surfactants Chemistry: Demonstrate a clear understanding of the chemicals used in the manufacture of shampoos the labelling nomenclature describing content and the national laws governing their formulation and manufacture.
 Mention adverse reactions with hair or scalp

-Hairdressing Observation - The student is required to spend a minimum of 10 certified hours within a reputable hair salon to observe thermal styling procedures and chemical processes (relaxing, straightening, permanent-waving, colouring, blanching, highlighting, corn rowing, plaiting, hair-extensions etc).
-The follow up essay to provide detailed accounts + a potential damage assessment for each.
-Please note this must be arranged by the student personally.
+Hairdressing Observation – Arrange to spend a minimum of at least 10 certified hours within a reputable hair salon to observe thermal styling procedures and chemical processes (relaxing, straightening, permanent-waving, colouring, blanching, highlighting), corn rowing, plaiting, hair-extensions etc).

-Hair Restoration Surgery – Observation time with a TTS Registered Doctor who specialises in these procedures – followed by a fully descriptive essay.
-(2 Credits) Overseas students who can only visit UK for the pre-examination week tutorials will not be required to present this essay prior to the examination.
+Hair Restoration Surgery – Observation time with a TTS Registered doctor who specialises in these procedures – followed by a fully descriptive essay.
+Overseas students who can only visit UK for the pre-examination week tutorials will not be required to present this essay prior to the examination.

 This part of the training involves clinical experience with actual patients and assisting with the day to day running of a successful clinical practice under the guidance of a qualified experienced Licentiate or Fellow of The Trichological Society.
-Candidates residing in UK are expected to attend a clinical / surgical practice occasionally throughout the course.
+Students residing in UK are expected to attend a clinical practice occasionally throughout the course.
 Practitioners who offer these clinical experience opportunities to students in UK are well qualified and willing to assist the student in their objective. – daily charges of £100 apply.